 - 4:39 per day of live TV among Black adults, with an additional 25 minutes of time-shifted TV;

 - 2:15 per day of live TV among Hispanic adults, with an additional 14 minutes of time-shifted TV; and

 - 1:46 per day of live TV among Asian-American adults, with an additional 13 minutes of time-shifted TV.

-As such, African-American adults watch about 3 times more traditional TV per day than Asian-American adults, and twice as much as Hispanic adults.
+As such, African-American adults watch close to 3 times more traditional TV per day than Asian-American adults, and about twice as much as Hispanic adults.

-So some part of the discrepancy is due to Asian-Americans being less likely to watch traditional TV, but even Asian-American viewers are watching much less than African-Americans.
+So some part of the discrepancy is due to Asian-Americans being less likely to watch traditional TV, but even Asian-American viewers are watching much less than African-American viewers.

 How Much Time Does Everyone Spend With Video?

 OK, one more way to look at video viewing behavior before we wrap this up.
-The Nielsen report also totals up the time spent with video per day, which includes traditional TV, TV-connected devices, video on a computer, video on smartphones and video on tablets.
-(The last two are limited to video-focused apps/web, such as HBO GO, as opposed to time spent watching video on Facebook, which is excluded.)
+The Nielsen report also totals up the time spent with video per day, which includes traditional TV, TV-connected devices, video on a computer, video-focused apps/websites on smartphones and video-focused apps/websites on tablets.
+(The last two device’s limitation to video-focused apps/web, such as HBO GO, means that they exclude time spent watching videos on Facebook, for example.)

 The grand total?
 A sizable 5 hours and 21 minutes per day spent consuming video content by the average adult.

 That’s plenty of video time, and is about equal to the year-earlier period, with more time this year allocated to TV-connected devices and less to traditional TV.